 bictegravir / emtricitabine / tenofovir alafenamide

-Biktarvy is an antiviral medicine used to treat adults infected with human immunodeficiency virus 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).
+Biktarvy is an antiviral medicine used to treat adults and children from 2 years of age and weighing at least 14 kg infected with human immunodeficiency virus 1 (HIV-1), a virus that causes acquired immune deficiency syndrome (AIDS).

 First published: 22/06/2018